Redmond Technology station: Location

-The light rail station will be located adjacent to State Route 520 near its interchange with NE 40th Street.
+The light rail station is located adjacent to State Route 520 near its interchange with NE 40th Street.

 A pedestrian bridge over State Route 520, connecting the station to the Microsoft west campus, was funded by Microsoft and the City of Redmond in 2013 and began construction in 2020.
-It is expected to be complete in early 2023 and will be transferred to the city government.
+It opened in April 2024 after the completion of approach ramps and was transferred to the city government for maintenance.
+The bridge is 1,100 ft long and uses a series of fabric canopies to form a continuous roof.